 The over-the-top and utterly shocking final act of Inside is arguably the main reason the game garnered so much attention since the last fifteen minutes takes body horror to an extreme level of insanity.
 It’s something so perversely grotesque, yet so brilliant, that the last act forces the player to try and gain control of a character whom you really can’t quite control.
-It’s something I’ve never seen featured in a video game (and most likely never will), as the game pretty much turns upside down, inside out.
+It’s something I’ve never seen featured in a video game and most likely will never see again, as the game pretty much turns upside down, inside out.

 Because Inside is a game without dialogue, it relies entirely on its visual design to tell its story.
 The game, for the most part, has an evocative art style defined by muted colors and dark shadows that at times recalls the best of German Expressionist films with its atmospheric lighting, asymmetrical camera angles, and high contrast between dark and light.
 Among the black and white frames there is little color to be found apart from a splash of yellow here and there to identify fourteen orbs hidden throughout the game, and the color red, which appears on the boy’s shirt (à la Steven Spielberg’s Schindler’s List).
 The game is simply stunning and blessed with an equally brilliant soundtrack to boot.